 FEMA's PA program provides supplemental grants to state, tribal, territorial, and local governments, and certain types of private non-profits following a declared disaster so communities can quickly respond to and recover from major disasters or emergencies through actions such as debris removal, life-saving emergency protective measures, and restoring public infrastructure.
 Funding cost share levels are determined for each disaster and are typically not less than 75 percent federal grant (25 percent local match) and typically not more than 90 percent federal grant (10 percent local match).
 In Texas, FEMA PA is administered by TDEM.
-In some situations, FEMA may fund mitigation measures as part of the repair of damaged infrastructure.
-Generally, mitigation measures are eligible if they directly reduce future hazard impacts on damaged infrastructure and are cost-effective.
+In some situations, FEMA may fund mitigation measures are eligible if they directly reduce future hazard impacts on damaged infrastructure and are cost-effective.
 Funding is limited to eligible damaged facilities located within PA-declared counties.